skatejs/skatejs/README.md

         'dependencyProperty',

         // This property's notify events will be triggered when the descendant's
-        // `deepDependencyProperty` notified of changes.
+        // `deepDependencyProperty` notify events are triggered.
         //
         // At the time the dependency event bubbles up from the descendant, it
-        // must be accessible via `some.nested.child`.
-If it is not, then the
+        // must be accessible via `this.some.nested.child`.
+If it is not, then
-        // dependency is ignored.
+        // the dependency is ignored.
         'some.nested.child.deepDependencyProperty'
       ],